Last updated: 5 July 2023

 - The Highways Authority for major roads

-Local residents and businesses who may be affected by your application may also be consulted before any Street Trading Licence may be granted.
+We may also consult local residents and businesses who may be affected by your application before granting any street trading licence.

-A licence will not be granted where there is a risk to road safety or possibility of a nuisance being created.
+We will not grant a licence where there is a risk to road safety or the possibility of a nuisance being created.

-The Council may revoke a street trading licence after it has been granted.
-This may be for a variety of reasons such as: non compliance with conditions, non payment or because other agencies such as highways department require access to the trading location.
-You will be given at least 10 days notice if your consent is revoked.
+We may also revoke a street trading licence after it has been granted.
+This could be for a variety of reasons such as: non compliance with conditions, non payment or because other agencies such as highways department require access to the trading location.
+You will be given at least 10 days' notice if your consent is revoked.

-No. It is in the public interest that Waltham Forest Council must process your application before it can be granted.
-If you have not heard from us within 20 working days contact us online if you applied through the UK welcome business website or use the contact details below:
+No. It is in the public interest that we process your application before it can be granted.
+If you have not heard from us within 20 working days, get in touch.
+Contact us online if you applied through the UK welcome business website or use the details below: